JohnNesbit/OUCH-Matching-Engine/README.md

 5. ## AI Usage

-6. I will not be using any AI-generated code or reccomendations for this project other than where explicitly stated.
+6. I will not be using any AI-generated code or recomendations for this project other than where explicitly stated.
 Currently the only use was generating some of the OUCH decoding code which I found to be unhelpful for learning.